-3. MPI experiments
+5 MPI experiments

-In this section we present practical tests using oneport LIFO and FIFO strategies.
+In this section we present practical tests using one-port LIFO and FIFO strategies.
 We choose matrix multiplication as the target application to be implemented on a master/worker platform.
-The multiplication of two matrices results in a single matrix, hence the initial data message will be twice bigger than the output message: z = 1/2.
-The objective is to minimize the total execution time for executing a large number M of matrix products.
-In our tests we compare the behavior of the following algorithms:
+The multiplication of two matrices results in a single matrix, hence the initial data message will be twice bigger than the output message: the parameter z introduced in Section 2.1 is equal to 1/2.